 Calum MacLeod will be co-ordinating the gathering of views.
 Please contact him at: email@example.com

 We’d particularly like to consider ideas about how to create opportunities for the community, restore the buildings, manage the woodlands and protect the natural environment.

 The beautiful Killundine Estate covers 2,500 hectares (6,000 acres) in the heart of Morvern.
 The land runs from the shores of the Sound of Mull to over 550 metres (1800 feet) at the summit of Sithean na Raplaich, looking down onto the Barr River and Loch Teacuis.

-Since late 2018 we have been working with Highlands and Islands Enterprise to establish the financial viability of Killundine Estate with a view to entering a negotiated sale with the current owners of Killundine Estate.
+Since late 2018 we have been working with Highlands and Islands Enterprise to establish the financial viability of Killundine Estate with a view to entering a negotiated sale with the current owners of the estate.
+In July 2019, Duncan MacPherson of Campbell Stewart MacLennan completed a study into the financial viability of community ownership of Killundine.
+This showed that community ownership of Killundine is a viable prospect and, following on from this, the Scottish Land Fund have now approved funding for further work to look in more detail at the aspirations of the community and the details of how the estate can be managed for wider community benefit.
 Part of this process will involve talking to local people to get ideas, investigate needs and opportunities and see if there is interest from people in being involved.
-Unfortunately Highlands & Islands Enterprise have not yet been able offer any support and, in April 2019, we are still awaiting news as to when we will receive the support required to start this feasibility process.